ghowland/Loki-and-Rhymerosaurus-Journey-To-Axberath/README.md

 # Loki and Rhymerosaurus in the Journey to Axberath

-## One character is human, and one character is AI:
+## One character is human, and one character is AI

 **Rhymerosaurus:** Hi, Im in charge of the janitorial operations of Asgard, and am here to report you have a sewage backup in sector 14G.